kemapak/blog/Testing/Testing Design Patterns for UI.md

 _For example_: `it should return the sum of 4 when 2 + 2 is passed as a parameter`

-It is the wording but enables to read your test like regular sentences.
+It is the wording but enables us to read tests like regular sentences.

 ### Code Coverage
 The measurement of the code tested in a code group.
 Including if each function/method is called, if each statement is executed, if each conditional (and therefore branch) statement executed.